 A violation of the standards established in this procedure will result in disciplinary or corrective action ranging from an oral reprimand to termination of employment.

 TWU encourages the use of corrective action designed to give the GA a reasonable opportunity to improve in the area of deficiency and understand what is expected.
 If improvement is not achieved or maintained, this may lead to disciplinary action up to and including termination of employment.
 Corrective action may include informal counseling, oral warnings, letter of corrective action, and termination, but not all steps have to be followed, depending on the efforts by the GA to correct the problem or violation of major rules of conduct.

-Corrective actions should receive the approval of the Department Chair.
+Corrective actions should receive the approval of the component leader.

-Appeals of corrective action or termination should be made to the Department Chair.
+Appeals of corrective action or termination should be made to the component leader.
 Any further appeal should utilize the established academic appeals process.